labex-labs/open-source-labs/python/python-mastery/lab-ex3-2-attribute-access/en/step3.md

         print()
 ```

-This function:
+Let's break down what this function does:

-1. Takes a sequence of objects and a list of attribute names
+1. It takes two arguments: a sequence of objects and a list of attribute names.
+The sequence of objects is the data we want to display, and the list of attribute names tells the function which properties of the objects to show.
-2. Prints a header row with the attribute names
+2. It prints a header row.
+The header row contains the names of the attributes we're interested in.
-3. Prints a separator line
+3. It prints a separator line.
+This line helps to visually separate the header from the data.
-4. For each object, prints the value of each specified attribute
+4. For each object in the sequence, it prints the value of each specified attribute.
+It uses the `getattr()` function to access the attribute value of each object.

-Let's test our function:
+Now, let's test our `print_table()` function to see if it works as expected.

 ```python
 # Open a Python interactive shell